Gold IRA vs Physical Gold

 The ice silver testing technique involves placing a piece of ice on the surface of the silver bullion.
 The ice should melt quickly and evenly across the surface.
 If the ice melts unevenly or leaves spots or blemishes on the surface, it may indicate that the bullion is not pure silver.

-It’s a good recommendation to use multiple methods to test silver bullion beyond checking for hallmarks or engravings, such as accurately measuring its weight and dimensions or performing a magnet test.
+It’s an excellent recommendation to use multiple methods to test silver bullion beyond checking for hallmarks or engravings, such as accurately measuring its weight and dimensions or performing a magnet test.

-In case of doubts about the authenticity of your bullion, another option is to befriend your local coin shop to have it examined by a professional before making any investment decisions.
+If you have doubts about the authenticity of your bullion, another option is to befriend your local coin shop and have it examined by a professional before making any investment decisions.

 Magnet Test